Ghee

 • The butter will darken during cooking.

-• Heat that is too low will be too weak for the butter to simmer.
-As a result, the butter will produce big, messy bubbles and the butter will be stubborn to clarify.
+• Heat that is too low will be too weak for the butter to simmer and the butter will be stubborn to clarify.

 About ghee